zhixuan-lin/forgetting-transformer/README.md

 ### Training

 We provide training configurations for all the baselines for the main 760M-param/48B-token setting in `configs/experiments/longcrawl64`.
-We also provide additional configurations for the 760M-param/16B-token, 360M-param/7.5B-token, and, 125M-param/2.7B-token settinsg used for our analysis experiments.
+We also provide additional configurations for the 760M-param/16B-token, 360M-param/7.5B-token, and 125M-param/2.7B-token settings used for our analysis experiments.
 For example, to train a 760M-param FoX (Pro) on 48B tokens from LongCrawl64, you can run the following:

 ```bash
 OUTPUT_DIR="./output/model/fox_pro_760m_48b"  # You can set this to any other path